vk-cs/docs-public/docs/en/applications-and-services/1cgrm/tariffication/tariffication.md

 The table shows the proportional ratio of the cost of the components of the 1C: timing service.

-The calculation of the monthly cost of each component is made automatically in the personal account when the application is launched and depends on the type of application and the number of its users.
+The calculation of the monthly cost of each component is made automatically in the management console when the application is launched and depends on the type of application and the number of its users.

 The base cost of applications is determined as follows: